-Posts tagged with announcements
+Posts tagged with Announcements

 PI Jessica Otis will be presenting on Death by Numbers at the annual meeting of the Renaissance Society of America this week.
 For anyone attending the meeting, the presentation will be Friday, March 10th, from 4:30-6PM in the Caribe Hilton Gran Salón Los Rosales A - Gran Salón Los Rosales (Garage).
 Free notebooks and stickers with the project logo will be available for anyone who wants one.
-Figure 1.
-Our new swag!

 Announcing Death by Numbers Beta

-Welcome to the relaunch of our blog and the formal beta launch of the Death by Numbers database.
 While our blog has been quiet, we’ve been busy behind the scenes getting our code squared away and finishing transcribing some of the early datasets so that the project was in a good place for a public debut.
 We’re still hard at work adding data to the database and building our first visualizations, so don’t be surprised at how large some of the gaps are in the dataset.
+But we wanted to go public and give our audience a chance to provide feedback on what we’ve created so far.

 12 Days of Death